noorfinances-eng/noorchain-core/docs/Phase4_05_App_Initialization_Flow_1.1.md

 ┌────────────────────────────────┐
 │   13.
 App Ready to Start       │
 └────────────────────────────────┘

-🎯 7.
-Summary
+7. Summary

-This initialization flow is now the canonical reference for Phase 4C implementation.
+This App Initialization Flow is now the canonical reference for:

+Phase 4C (implementation in app/app.go)

+Phase 5 (legal & governance validation)

+Phase 7 (Mainnet 1.0 preparation)

-It ensures:
+It guarantees:

 deterministic chain startup